Ansche Chesed Stands with Israel – Ways to Help and Resources

 How to Help

-• The UJA-Federation of New York has an Israel Emergency Fund.
+The UJA-Federation of New York maintains the Israel Emergency Fund.
 Their connections with the government and Jewish Agency are unmatched.
-They’ll know where funds are needed and see to it that they arrive.
+They will know where funds are needed and see to it that they arrive.

-• Magen David Adom, the Israeli Red Cross, always comes through with ambulances and emergency medical support.
-Friends of the IDF helps soldiers on the front lines.
+Magen David Adom, the Israeli Red Cross, always comes through with ambulances and emergency medical support, fulfilling the mitzvah of pikuah nefesh, saving lives, every day.

 Return to Top of Page